menu

 Demographics

 The people who call Madison - Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison - Hamilton residents report their race to be White, followed by Native American.
-Important ancestries of people in Madison - Hamilton include German, English, Irish, French, and Norwegian.
+Important ancestries of people in Madison - Hamilton include German, English, Irish, French, and Swedish.

 The most common language spoken in Madison - Hamilton is English.
 Other important languages spoken here include Italian and Polish.